MooshiMochi/ManhwaUpdatesBot/README.md

       - Create a .sh file that will configure the system for pypetteer.

       - aquamanga.org is not working on Linux. it returns 5001 error with text "enable cookies"

+      - autocomplete database functions should include user ID as well.

+      - reaperscans has pagination for chapters, so I need to add some code to grab all chapters...

 ## Contributing:
    ```